khulnasoft/StartGPT/benchmark/startbenchmark/README.md

 ### To run the existing mocks

-1. clone the repo `start-gpt-benchmarks`
+1. clone the repo `auto-gpt-benchmarks`
 2. `pip install poetry`
 3. `poetry shell`
 4. `poetry install`
 5. `cp .env_example .env`
 6. `git submodule update --init --remote --recursive`
 7. `uvicorn server:app --reload`
-8. `startbenchmark --mock`
+8. `startbenchmark start --mock`
    Keep config the same and watch the logs :)

 ### To run with mini-agi

-1. Navigate to `start-gpt-benchmarks/agent/mini-agi`
+1. Navigate to `auto-gpt-benchmarks/agent/mini-agi`
 2. `pip install -r requirements.txt`
 3. `cp .env_example .env`, set `PROMPT_USER=false` and add your `OPENAI_API_KEY=`.
 Sset `MODEL="gpt-3.5-turbo"` if you don't have access to `gpt-4` yet.
 Also make sure you have Python 3.10^ installed
 4. set `AGENT_NAME=mini-agi` in `.env` file and where you want your `REPORT_LOCATION` to be
-5. Make sure to follow the commands above, and remove mock flag `startbenchmark`
+5. Make sure to follow the commands above, and remove mock flag `startbenchmark start`

 - To add requirements `poetry add requirement`.